“Et in Arcadia Ego”

 “Holy…fucking shit.
 Are you serious?”

 It was shocking news, for sure.
 Even Tito Lenny gasped.
 But Caren found herself wondering if she was supposed to feel…bad.
-She’d dealt with members of the Order of Martial Magi a fair bit in the years she’d worked as a ratcatcher, but it wasn’t like she and any of them were besties.
+She’d dealt with members of the Order of Martial Magi quite a bit in the years she’d worked as a ratcatcher, but it wasn’t like she and any of them were exactly besties.
 She herself was factionless, born to a Rising House, as the more “progressive” Old-World politicians euphemistically termed it.
-The elite Martial Magi all looked down their noses at her, and would turn against her in a heartbeat if so ordered, she was sure of it.
+Most of the elite Martial Magi barely disguised their scorn for her.
+They’d gladly turn on her in a heartbeat if so ordered, she was sure of it.

 “Anybody you were close to?” she asked Peri, cautiously.